kevin-smets/dep-rep-ui/README.md

 > These are the druids you are looking for.

-Dependency Reporter UI Data Server, used as middleware for dep-rep, so you can build a UI on this.
+Dependency Reporter UI Data Server, used as middleware between dep-rep and, most likely, a frontend UI.

 ## Run